 Read about upcoming events here.

-FSPA celebrates National Catholic Sisters Week by sharing daily stories about FSPA intended to inspire peace among readers.
-We’ll also follow #NCSW to be a part of the social media conversation.
+FSPA celebrated National Catholic Sisters Week by sharing daily stories about FSPA intended to inspire peace among readers.

 Franciscan Sister of Perpetual Adoration Marcella Steffes Receives Hometown Hero Award from Wisconsin State Assembly